hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

   </tr>
 </table>

-## How to listing all entities of the bot?
+## How to list all entities of the bot?
 You can also view all the entities used in the bot in a single place along with their privacy information.
 This is useful if you want to quickly review all entities and their privacy settings.

 You can view this by clickin on `More` in the top navigation bar and selecting `List of Entities`.
 You should then be able to view all entities used in the bot.